sveltejs/language-tools/docs/preprocessors/scss-less.md

 ### SCSS: Can't find stylesheet when using `prependData`

-Same as the problem with the `includePaths`, the prependData option also has to be resolved relative to the node process.
+Same as the problem with the `includePaths`, the file path in the prependData option also has to be resolved relative to the node process.

 ESM-style: